ryancfcmkd/csy1018-assignment1/README.md

     Change folder structure

-    Next added a wrapper around the nav and now allows for more custom styling
+    Next added a wrapper around the nav and now allows for more custom styling it

+  06/12/16 - 07/12/16

+    Adding in correct Colours and reducing down the shadows to help with the website looking 1dp thick across the website Using feedback and insipration of Youtube.com to help the styling of the site

+    Added in a banner image for an F1 Car which I took to help with personality of the site Added Profile Image ready to be added to the header of the website to include a animation

+  08/12/16

+    The Banner image is now the header for the site and now reduces wasted space and looks for professional and modern and cleaner design